tranngocminhhieu/Lottery-probability-analysis/README.md

 A renowned medical institute focused on preventing and treating gambling addiction is developing a mobile application to assist lottery players in making informed decisions about their chances of winning.
 While their in-house engineering team is responsible for app development, our task is to design and implement the probability calculation engine that powers the app's insights.

 For the initial release, our focus is on the [6/49 lottery](https://en.wikipedia.org/wiki/Lotto_6/49).
-We will build core functions that allow users to answer key probability-related questions, including:
+I will build core functions that allow users to answer key probability-related questions, including:

 What are the odds of winning the jackpot with a single ticket?